 Our local Mental Health Service #Thrive are now able to offer phone and video support, if you currently access their services and wish to continue in this way, please contact them directly.

-ll KS2 children are receiving emails from the KS2 teachers with daily and weekly challenges.
+During the school closure, all KS2 children received emails from the KS2 teachers with daily and weekly challenges.

 For the children to log onto their emails, they can follow these steps.